pushpendra021/Sorting-Visualizer/README.md

-# Sorting_Visualizer
+# Sorting Visualizer

-A web application showcasing the inner workings of sorting algorithms.
+A web application that visually demonstrates the functioning of various sorting algorithms.

 Implemented algorithms:
 1) Bubble sort